ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 When the test-loss starts to trend flat or even upward, the neural network is no longer improving its ability to generalize to new data.

 .. figure:: https://user-images.githubusercontent.com/10621396/290010428-f83725ab-a08f-494c-b075-314b0d26cb9a.png
-   :alt: [fig:train_test_loss] Plot of training and testing loss curves
+   :alt: Plot of training and testing loss curves

-   [fig:train_test_loss] Plot of training (in blue) and testing (in green) loss curves versus number of training epochs.
+   Plot of training (in blue) and testing (in green) loss curves versus number of training epochs.

 A visual inspection of the model prediction can be seen in Fig. `[fig:train_evaluation]` .
 This plot compares the model prediction, with dots colored by mean-square error, on the testing data with the actual simulation output in black.

 .. figure:: https://user-images.githubusercontent.com/10621396/290010486-4a3541e7-e0be-4cf1-b33b-57d5e5985196.png
-   :alt: [fig:train_evaluation] Plot comparing model prediction with simulation output.
+   :alt: Plot comparing model prediction with simulation output.

-   [fig:train_evaluation] Plot comparing model prediction (yellow-red dots, colored by mean-squared error) with simulation output (black dots).
+   Plot comparing model prediction (yellow-red dots, colored by mean-squared error) with simulation output (black dots).

 The model obtained with the hyperparameters chosen here trains quickly but is not very accurate.
 A more accurate model is obtained with 5 hidden layers and 800 nodes per layer,